vzhomeexperiments/AutoLaunchMT4/README.md

 4. Run CMD and regedit to verify all options were written in the Registry Computer>HKEY_LOCAL_MACHINE>SOFTWARE>Microsoft>Windows NT>CurrentVersion>Winlogon
 5. Delete password from the file and rename to *Regsetup.reg.txt*

+Note: This procedure is different for Windows 10

 # How to use AutoLaunchMT4